Tuscaloosa to Auburn: Football Championship Tour

 The Crimson Tide was ranked in The AP’s top 25 for 64 consecutive weeks while winning national titles over Texas 37-21 and LSU 21-0 within three years.

-After winning a title at LSU, Saban won two national championships during his first four seasons at Tuscaloosa.
+After winning a title at LSU, Saban has won six national championships at Tuscaloosa during his first 13 years at the university.
 The Crimson Tide was ranked in The AP’s top 25 for 64 consecutive weeks while winning national titles over Texas 37-21 and LSU 21-0 within three years.
 The actual trophy Bama received at the Rose Bowl resides in the offices of the athletic department.
 The $30,000 replica you see was bought by the museum.
 In 2009, running back Mark Ingram won the 75th Heisman Trophy, the first ever for a Bama player.
 (Coach Bryant promoted his teams, not individual players.)
-Perhaps by the time you arrive an identical twin trophy symbolizing the Tide’s dismantling of LSU for the 14th championship will be in the hushed halls of sports heaven.
+Running back Derrick Henry won it six years later, and receiver DeVonta Smith won it six years after Henry.

 To see where many of the legendary football victories have taken place, walk four blocks over to Bryant-Denny Stadium (920 Paul W. Bryant Dr.; 205-348-3600).
 Planning for its expansion began shortly after Saban arrived.
-It had a capacity of 101,821 by the 2010 season, and is the fifth largest in the nation.
+It had a capacity of 101,821 by the 2017 season, and is the eighth largest in the nation.

 Walk around to the north side to see large bronze statues of coaches Wallace Wade, Frank Thomas, Gene Stallings and Nick Saban, who have each won football championships.